Date: Thursday 13 July 2017

 Venue: British Academy, 10-11 Carlton House Terrace

-A full PDF report of our conference will be published on this site in August.
+A full PDF report of our conference is available to read.